-Some attorney bios we see are dull, unoriginal, and don’t do much to connect with web visitors.
-Some unintentionally drive potential clients away.
+Some attorney bios we see are dull and unoriginal and don’t do much to connect with web visitors.
 Here are five common mistakes that we see that can affect how your potential clients perceive you and your law firm.

 Mistake #1: A law firm website without an attorney bio

 Attorney bios are one of the most visited pages on a law firm website.

 If you don’t have one, you may be missing out on a chance to connect with potential clients.